Phoebe Snow: Career

 The 1983 Rolling Stone Record Guide summed up Snow's career to that point by saying: "One of the most gifted voices of her generation, Phoebe Snow can do just about anything stylistically as well as technically. … The question that's still unanswered is how best to channel such talent."

 Snow spent long periods away from recording, often singing commercial jingles for AT&T, General Foods International Coffees, Salon Selectives, Stouffer's, Hampton Bay Ceiling Fans, and others to support herself and her daughter.
 Snow recorded the theme song for the first season of the TV series 9 to 5.
 (Dolly Parton's vocals were used for the rest of the show's run.)
 Snow also sang the theme song for NBC's A Different World during the show's first season (1987–88).

 In 1988, a duet with Dave Mason, called "Dreams I Dream," reached No. 11 on the US adult contemporary charts.
 Snow returned to recording with Something Real in 1989 and gathered a few more hits on the Adult Contemporary charts.
 Also, Snow composed WDIV-TV (Detroit)'s "Go 4 It!" campaign in 1980.
 She sang "Ancient Places, Sacred Lands", composed by Steve Horelick, on Reading Rainbows tenth episode, The Gift of the Sacred Dog.
 The episode was based on the book of the same name by Paul Goble and was narrated by actor Michael Ansara.
 It was shot in Crow Agency, Montana, in 1983.

 Snow performed in 1989 on stage at Avery Fisher Hall in New York City, as part of Our Common Future: a five-hour live television broadcast originating from several countries.
+Also that year, Snow sang the jingle for "Colon Blow", a breakfast cereal commercial parody featured on Saturday Night Live.

 In 1990, she contributed a cover version of the Delaney & Bonnie song "Get Ourselves Together" to the Elektra compilation Rubáiyát, which included Earth Wind & Fire guitarist Dick Smith.
 In 1992, she toured with Donald Fagen's New York Rock and Soul Revue and was featured on the group's album recorded live at the Beacon Theatre in New York City.
 Throughout the 1990s, she made numerous appearances on the Howard Stern radio show.
 She sang live for specials and birthday shows.
 In 1997, she sang the Roseanne theme song a cappella during the closing moments of the final episode.